Religious Education (RE)

 Our teaching enables children to extend their own sense of values and promotes their spiritual growth and development.
 We encourage children to think about their own views and values in relation to the themes and topics studied in the RE curriculum.

 RE can help pupils to listen well and respond respectfully and sensitively when encountering people from different faiths and beliefs.
 Attitudes such as respect, care, curiosity and concern should be promoted through all areas of school life.
-In this way religious education contributes to the whole school ethos.
+In this way, religious education contributes to our whole school ethos.

 Our RE curriculum is based on the 'Discovery RE' scheme of work.
 This programme, (supplemented with some additional discrete teaching of key objectives) meets the requirements of Somerset LEA’s Agreed Syllabus 2019 (AMV syllabus, written by SACRE).

 The Education Act states that the RE syllabus should reflect the fact that the religious traditions in Great Britain are in the main Christian and that it should, at the same time, take account of the teachings and practices of other major religions.

 Discovery RE advocates an enquiry model (recommended by Ofsted in “Religious education: realising the potential”, 2013) with a 4-step approach as the basis for implementation.
 Every unit (enquiry) is based around a key question.
 The key question for the enquiry is such that it demands an answer that weighs up ‘evidence’ (subject knowledge) and reaches a conclusion based on this.
 This necessitates children using their subject knowledge and applying it to the enquiry question, rather than this knowledge being an end in itself.
 Discovery RE focuses on critical thinking skills, on personal reflection into the child’s own thoughts and feelings, on growing subject knowledge and nurturing spiritual development.